GaganBelgur/design-patterns-practice/README.md

-# Design Patterns in Java 🚀
+# Design Patterns 🚀

-This repository contains my implementations of common **Design Patterns** in Java.
+This repository contains my implementations of common **Design Patterns** in Java and Kotlin.
 It serves as both a **learning reference** and a **ready-to-use guide** for interviews and projects.

 ---